You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Parallettes

-Parallettes are simple and useful.
+Parallettes are simple and valuable.
 They look like two towel bars laid side-by-side on the floor.
 You can improve your coordination, agility, balance, and coordination by training with them.
 Their name is reminiscent of a French dessert.
 Are they graceful or not?

 Cardio equipment